 SuppressionMaxWindSpeed

 The wind speed (m s-1) above which no resources would be deployed to suppress a fire.
+This parameter is intended to capture weather conditions under which fire response is prohibitively dangerous.

 DeadWoodTable

 This table was designed to track snags generated by fire.
 There can be zero or more lines, each corresponding to a species.
 For each species, there’s a minimum age at which a cohort generates snags due to fire.
 For example: